-Assume nobody cares
+- Assume nobody cares

 “Your challenge is to assume — to count on — the completely apathy of the reader.
 And from there, make them interested.”

 One way to do gain their attention is simply by giving them a heads up.

-Bite sized code reviews
+2. Strive for bite sized code reviews

-Anything beyond than 100-200 lines of code requires a significant amount of mental energy (unless the change itself is a trivial updates to comments or formatting).
+Anything change beyond than 100-200 lines of code requires a significant amount of mental energy (unless the change itself is a trivial updates to comments or formatting).
 So how can you make it easier for your reviewer?
-Aim for small, bite sized code reviews.

 In my experience, a good rule of them is submit less than 100 lines of code.
 What if there’s no way your change can squeeze into double digits?
 Then consider breaking down the single code review into multiple, smaller sized code reviews and once all those independent code reviews are approved, submit a single code review that merges all those changes in atomically.